All Episodes

 You know, these things wouldn't pass for real culture in any serious city.

-They don't work in New York, they don't work in London, they don't work in Vienna, you know, but Washington, DC has its head up its ass culturally, and therefore it has its head up its ass in every other way.
+But Washington, D.C. has its head up its arse culturally, and therefore it has its head up its arse in every other way.

 So what do you think is going to happen?

-I don't pretend to be imposing uh uh you know at all, and I don't fancy myself uh, you know, in a fight against against a big guy, you know, who's who's who's been at the gym for all their lives.
+And I don't fancy myself in a fight against a big guy who's been at the gym for all their lives.

-But at the same time, I know that when I I love when you look at me like, where's he going with this?
+But at the same time, I know that when I, I love when you look at me like, where's he going with this?

 And they look at me like that.

-And I just think to myself, gosh, if only lots of patriotic people, um, you know, actually actual, you know, big strapping people, um, would move to Washington, DC and kind of bully their way around this city, you could take it back quite easily.
+And I just think to myself, gosh, if only lots of patriotic people, you know, actually, actual, you know, big strapping people would move to Washington, D.C. and kind of bully their way around this city.

-I don't mean literally physically, I mean I mean politically.
+I don't mean literally physically.

-Because as weak as they are physically, they're weak mentally.
+I mean, I mean politically, because as weak as they are physically, they're weak mentally.

-And you would find yourself, and I know it's a sacrifice, it would be an it would be a massive sacrifice because trust me, nobody wants to live here right now.
+It would be a massive sacrifice because trust me, nobody wants to live here right now.

-It's it's just it's just dire.
+It's just dire.

 Like nobody sane wants to live here right now.

-Um I don't want to live here right now.
+I don't want to live here right now.

-But if if lots of Americans, real red-blooded Americans, move to Washington, DC, you could change the culture very quickly, and therefore you could change the the trajectory of the nation.
+But if lots of Americans, real red-blooded Americans move to Washington, D.C., you could change the culture very quickly.

 How is it that guys like that get laid?